 The trumpet of God is sounding in the Church, announcing to us that God is ready to go to war against the sin in the Body of Christ.
 The trumpet prepares the Church for spiritual warfare, for gaining total, complete victory over Satan, in the name of the Lord Jesus.

 Little by little the Holy Spirit is revealing to the Church the nature of spiritual warfare.
 Sin is becoming more sinful to us and we are receiving strength to resist sin.
-We are coming to understand all sin is a worshiping of Satan, that "he that committeth sin is of the devil" (I John 3:8).
+We are coming to understand all sin is a worshiping of Satan, that “he who commits sin is of the devil” (I John 3:8).

 We are becoming acquainted with Christ of the Twenty-fourth Psalm, the Lord strong and mighty in battle.

 The Body of Christ is crying out to God, “Your Kingdom come.
 Your will be done in earth as it is in Heaven.”
 We are growing past being concerned solely with our own plans, our own salvation, our own experiences, our own ministry, to being concerned with the purpose and will of God.
 We are receiving the desire to become part of the Servant of the Lord (Isaiah 42:1).

 The burden of the Lord Jesus for the possession of the nations and the farthest reaches of the earth is becoming our burden.
 We are much more conscious of the relationship of the Church to the spirit realm and to the creatures of the heavenlies.
 The Church is beginning to be aware of its Divine origin and Substance, having previously considered itself to be an earth-bound, social organization in the local community.